Kyagara/equinox/README.md

 - Maybe create a custom BigCache config
 - More tests for the internal client and rate limit
+- Maybe the context usage throughout the project could be improved
 - Improve DDragon/CDragon support

 ## About